-At age 27, shortly after the 1984 Olympic Winter Games in Sarajevo, Yao took over a non-existent Chinese skating program and, henceforth, devoted his life to developing champions.
+At age 27, shortly after the 1984 Olympic Winter Games in Sarajevo, Yao took over a non-existent Chinese skating program and devoted his life to developing champions.
 His commitment earned China its reputation as one of the strongest pairs nations in the world.

 Yao, initially a singles skater, added pairs to his repertoire in 1968.
-In late 1979 — a decade later — he was paired with Luan Bo.
-Four months into their partnership the duo headed to Dortmund, Germany, the first Chinese skating team to compete at a World Championships.
+In late 1979 — a decade later — he was teamed up with Luan Bo.
+Four months into their partnership the duo headed to Dortmund, Germany, the first Chinese team to compete at a World Championships.

 With limited access to any form of foreign media, Bo and Yao had learned the elements by studying still photographs of other teams.